Azure/azure-quickstart-templates/quickstarts/microsoft.network/virtual-wan-routing-intent/README.md

 Before deploying the template, or immediately after and before using for production purposes, it is highly recommended to review the Azure Firewall policies and rules to adapt to your own security and network requirements.
 By default all internal VNet-toVNet and outbound Internet traffic is allowed.

-`Tags:Virtual WAN, vWAN, Hub, Routing Intent and Policies, Azure Firewall, Azure Firewall Policies, ExpressRoute, VPN S2S, Microsoft.Network/virtualWans, Microsoft.Network/virtualHubs, Microsoft.Network/virtualNetworks, Microsoft.Network/virtualHubs/hubVirtualNetworkConnections, Microsoft.Network/vpnGateways, Microsoft.Network/expressRouteGateways, Microsoft.Network/azureFirewalls, Microsoft.Network/firewallPolicies, Microsoft.Network/ipGroups, Microsoft.Network/virtualHubs/routingIntent`
+`Tags: Virtual WAN, vWAN, Hub, Routing Intent and Policies, Azure Firewall, Azure Firewall Policies, ExpressRoute, VPN S2S, Microsoft.Network/virtualWans, Microsoft.Network/virtualHubs, Microsoft.Network/virtualNetworks, Microsoft.Network/virtualHubs/hubVirtualNetworkConnections, Microsoft.Network/vpnGateways, Microsoft.Network/expressRouteGateways, Microsoft.Network/azureFirewalls, Microsoft.Network/firewallPolicies, Microsoft.Network/ipGroups, Microsoft.Network/virtualHubs/routingIntent`